PraddyumnYadav/Hands_On_Machine_Learning/CONTRIBUTING.md

 All contributions will be reviewed by the repository owner or moderator before being merged into the main repository.
 We will strive to provide feedback on your contributions as soon as possible.

 Thank you for considering contributing to this repository.
 We appreciate your help in making it a valuable resource for learning machine learning!

+## Outro
+If You Have any Doubt Please Start a Discussion on That.